It's My Life (Bon Jovi song): Background

-The song has many classic Bon Jovi features, such as Sambora's use of the talk box, and a line in the second verse "For Tommy and Gina, who never backed down" refers to Tommy and Gina, a fictional working class couple that Bon Jovi and Sambora first wrote about in their 1986 hit "Livin' on a Prayer".
+The song "It's My Life" has many classic Bon Jovi features, such as Richie Sambora's use of the talk box, and a line in the second verse "For Tommy and Gina, who never backed down" refers to Tommy and Gina, a fictional working class couple that Bon Jovi and Sambora first wrote about in their 1986 hit "Livin' on a Prayer".

 "It's My Life" is also notable for its line referencing fellow New Jerseyan Frank Sinatra: "My heart is like an open highway / Like Frankie said / I did it 'My Way'."
 Jon Bon Jovi and Richie Sambora apparently had a disagreement over those lines, with Bon Jovi recalling:

 In Paul Anka's cover of the song for his 2005 album Rock Swings, he sings the second line as "Frankie said he did it my way", since Anka wrote the English lyrics for "My Way".

-Response from fans
+Reception

 "Nobody had anticipated the song 'It's My Life'," noted Jon Bon Jovi in 2007.
 "Except us.
 We knew we had a hit."
 The song became an anthem that appealed to many fans.
 As Bon Jovi later stated: "I thought I was writing very self-indulgently about my own life and where I was in it.
 I didn't realize that the phrase 'It's My Life' would be taken as being about everyone – by teenagers, by older guys, mechanics, whatever.
 'It's my life, and I'm taking control.'
 Everyone kind of feels that way from time to time."

+Veteran critic Robert Christgau later hailed "It's My Life" as a "schlock-rock masterpiece" and "everyman anthem" with a lyric that is "all well-meaning Democrat-as-everyman Jon Bon Jovi".

 Music video

 The music video was directed by Wayne Isham.
 Will Estes (as Tommy) and Shiri Appleby (as Gina) are the two main characters.
 At the beginning, Tommy is watching a video of a Bon Jovi concert on his computer when he is ordered by his mother to take out the trash.
 Suddenly, Gina calls and tells him to immediately come to the tunnel as the live concert has already started.
 Tommy starts running down to his apartment and obediently takes out the trash.
-He then runs through the streets of Los Angeles up to the concert, getting chased by dogs, running a marathon, posing for pictures, and jackknifing a truck.
+He then runs through the streets of Los Angeles up to the concert, getting chased by dogs, taking pictures of Elvis impersonators, running a marathon and jackknifing a truck.
 The video was inspired by the film Run Lola Run.
 Jon Bon Jovi met Estes on the set of U-571 and chose him to be in the video.
 The music video features the 2nd Street Tunnel as one of the main settings.

-It is the most viewed video for Bon Jovi on YouTube, reaching 1 billion views by the end of June 2021.
+It is the most viewed video for Bon Jovi on YouTube, reaching 1 billion views (the band's first song to do so) by the end of June 2021.

-Live performances

-The song has been performed live at almost all of Bon Jovi's shows since its release and is considered a "setlist staple", one of only a select few songs released after the 1980s in their discography to hold this distinction.
-As of 2023, it has been played over 850 times.